enso-org/hiring/people/senior-data-scientist.md

-## Devops Engineer
+## Senior Data Scientist
-[Luna](https://luna-lang.org) is looking for a devops engineer to help automate the processes and practices that underlie Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
-If you bring a wealth of experience with automation and a deep knowledge of the internals of operating systems, this might be the job for you.
+[Luna](https://luna-lang.org) is looking for a senior data scientist to help develop data science libraries and pipelines for clients using Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
+If you bring strong analytical and technical skills, and have a passion for data, this could be the role for you.

-As a devops engineer at Luna, you'll be instrumental to the design and automation of all the processes that support the creation, deployment, and publication of the language and its IDE.
-You'll be able to do all of this in collaboration with a team of world-class engineers, community managers, and business developers (from PayPal, GitHub and Bloomberg, amongst others) to put your touch on the future of Luna.
+As a Senior Data Scientist at Luna, you'll be instrumental in the design and development of custom solutions and pipelines to help our customers and clients get the results that they need when working with Luna.
+You'll be able to collaborate with a team of world-class engineers, community managers, and business developers (from Bloomberg, PayPal, and GitHub, amongst others) to make your mark on this project's future.

 #### What You'll Do
-As a devops engineer at Luna, you'll be in charge of developing the tools, pipelines and processes that ensure that Luna is at its very best.
+As a senior data scientist at Luna, you'll be in charge of developing both libraries and pipelines for customers and the wider community.
 This will
 involve:

-- Working closely with the compiler and IDE developers to create tailored solutions for the CI, and CD of Luna and Luna Studio.
+- Working closely with key stakeholders and customers to develop and tailor customised data-analysis toolkits and pipelines to fit their needs.
-- Create solutions for packaging Luna and Luna studio in a way that can be run across myriad computing systems.
-- Create frameworks for creating packages in an operating-system independent manner.
+- Using your experience to inform design choices regarding Luna, especially around its support for data-analysis and machine-learning workflows.
+- Working closely with internal teams to ensure that the product evolves to make such uses as simple and easy as possible.
-- Contribute to the future of a rapidly growing open-source project, and its ecosystem.
+- Contribute to the growth and success of a vibrant open-source project and its greater ecosystem.

 #### The Skills We're Looking For
 We have a particular set of skills that we're looking for in this role:

-- Knowledge of Haskell, with a particular focus on its build process (e.g. cabal the library, custom `Setup.hs` files).
-- Knowledge of the ways that executables and library loading works on Linux, MacOS, and Windows, and the differences between them.
-- Experience with how the above differences affects packaging, and the skills to debug related issues.
-- Experience with designing and implementing automated pipelines for building, setting up environments for, testing, and packaging complex projects.
-- Experience with some CI/CD system (we use Azure Pipelines).
-- A focus on robustness, repeatability, and debugability, with an inclination to automation of tasks for integration with build- and development-tools.
+- 5+ years practical experience working with data-science pipelines for performing automated analysis, predictive analytics, or machine learning.
+- Practical experience with existing data-science toolkits such as Keras and Tensorflow.
+- An interest in building new data-science tools and pipelines.
+- Practical experience with at least one functional programming language, preferably Haskell.
+Please note that this does not count languages (such as Python), that enable limited forms of functional programming.
+- An interest in working with clients and users to create solutions that fit their needs and enhance their work.

-Additionally, it would be a big bonus if you had:
+It would be a big bonus if you also had:

-- An understanding of the security concerns related to the above tasks.
-- Experience with automated, high-level testing, particularly for GUI projects (e.g. Selenium).
-- Experience with C++ Build Systems (e.g. CMake and MSBuild)
+- Experience building customised data-science pipelines, tailored to particular tasks.
-- Knowledge of computer networking and the operation of VPNs.
+- Experience in the deployment of data-science solutions.

 ## About Luna
 Luna is an award-winning general-purpose programming language and data-science